Near optimal sample complexity for matrix and tensor normal models via geodesic convexity: Geodesic convexity, sample complexity error bounds

 \subsection{Geodesic convexity}

-We now discuss the geodesic convexity used here and outline the strategy for our proof.
-We start by introducing a Riemannian metric on the manifold $\PD(D)$ of positive-definite real symmetric $D\times D$ matrices.
-Rather than simply considering the metric induced by the Euclidean metric on the symmetric matrices, we consider the Riemannian metric whose geodesics starting at a point $\Theta \in \PD(D)$ are of the form $t \mapsto \Theta^{1/2} e^{Ht} \Theta^{1/2}$ for~$t \in \R$ and a symmetric matrix~$H$.
-This metric arises from the Hessian of the log-determinant \citep{bhatia2009positive} and also as the Fisher information metric on centered Gaussians parametrized by their covariance matrices \citep{skovgaard1984riemannian}.
-If $\Theta$ is positive definite and $A$ an invertible matrix then $A\Theta A^T$ is again positive definite.
-The transformation $\Theta \mapsto A\Theta A^T$ is an isometry with respect to this metric, i.e., it preserves the geodesic distance, as well as the statistical distances~$\DF$ and $\Dop$ that we use (\cref{dfn:relative-error}).
-This invariance is natural because changing a pair of precision matrices in this way does not change the statistical relationship between the corresponding Gaussians; in particular the total variation distance, Fisher-Rao, and Kullback-Leibler divergence are unchanged.
+The negative log-likelihood for the tensor normal model, i.e. \cref{eq:mle}, is an optimization problem over the parameter space $\P$, which is a subset of the space $\PD(D)$ of positive-definite real symmetric $D\times D$ matrices.
+As we have discussed in the previous section, we will consider the Riemannian metric on $\PD(D)$ that arises from the Fisher information metric on centered Gaussians parametrized by their covariance matrices \citep{skovgaard1984riemannian}.\footnote{This is the same as the metric arising from the Hessian of the log-determinant \citep[Chapter 6]{bhatia2009positive}.} When we endow $\PD(D)$ with this metric, we see that the geodesics starting at a point $\Theta \in \PD(D)$ are of the form $t \mapsto \Theta^{1/2} e^{Ht} \Theta^{1/2}$ for~$t \in \R$ and a symmetric matrix~$H$.
+Moreover, if $A$ is an invertible matrix, the transformation $\Theta \mapsto A\Theta A^T$ is an isometry with respect to this metric, i.e., it preserves the geodesic distance.
+This invariance is natural and desirable, as changing a pair of precision matrices in this way does not change the statistical relationship between the corresponding Gaussians; in particular the total variation distance, Fisher-Rao distance, and Kullback-Leibler divergence are unchanged.

+Another very useful property is that our domain $\P$ is a \emph{totally geodesic submanifold} of $\PD(D)$: for any two points $A,B \in \P$, the entire geodesic between $A$ and $B$ remains in our domain $\P$.
+Thus, the negative log-likelihood is truly an optimization problem over the Riemannian manifold $\P$ under the Fisher information metric.

+As $\P$ is a totally geodesic submanifold of $\PD(D)$, the invariance properties described above for $\PD(D)$ are directly inherited by $\P$.
+The manifold~$\P$ carries a natural action by the group